dotnet/arcade/Documentation/OneLocBuild.md

 As of April 1, 2021, all .NET repositories will be using OneLocBuild for localization.
 Documentation on this system can be found [here](https://ceapex.visualstudio.com/CEINTL/_wiki/wikis/CEINTL.wiki/107/Localization-with-OneLocBuild-Task).
 This system is **not a replacement for Xliff-Tasks**; rather, it is replacing the localization team's old system called Simple Loc.
+OneLocBuild coordinates getting translations for new and updated strings and merging them back into the repo.
 Xliff-Tasks will continue to be used in addition to OneLocBuild.

 To make OneLocBuild easier to use, we have integrated the task into Arcade.
 This integration is a job template ([here](/eng/common/templates/job/onelocbuild.yml)) that is described in this document.